 All licensees can choose to let their licenses lapse (expire).
 But if the license is renewed later, the late renewal penalty will be owed AND the license will be valid for a shorter time.
 Renewing a license late does not add time to the end of the cycle.

 Yes.
 The rule revisions in 2016 eliminated the restriction that only allowed licensed salon managers to work as independent contractors (renters).
 Salons are not obligated to rent to operator licensees if they choose not to, however.

-A current, active operator license is a prerequisite for obtaining a salon manager license, along with passing results from the Salon Manager Examination (no more than one year old) and verification of at least 2,700 hours of licensed work experience within the three years prior to your application (see question above).
+An active operator license is a prerequisite for obtaining a salon manager license, along with passing results from the Salon Manager Examination (no more than one year old) and verification of at least 2,700 hours of licensed work experience within the three years prior to your application (see question above).

-In order to avoid renewing your operator license for another three years, your COMPLETE Salon Manager License Application must be received in the BCE office NO LATER THAN your operator license expiration date.
+In order to avoid renewing your operator license for another three years, your COMPLETE Salon Manager License Application must be received in the Board office NO LATER THAN your operator license expiration date.
 Bear in mind that processing a salon manager application can take up to 15 business days.
 If the application is incomplete or the work experience cannot be verified, the application will be returned for corrections, and licensure will be delayed.

 If you cannot successfully obtain a salon manager license before your operator license expires, you must complete continuing education requirements and pay to renew your operator license for another three years.
 You also will likely owe late renewal penalties and be ineligible to work while your license is expired.